Churu District, Rajasthan

 Population of Churu District

-As per the Census 2011, Churu District has a total population of 20,39,547 people, consisting of 10,51,446 males and 9,88,101 females.
-There are 3,48,984 households in the district with an average population density of 147 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Churu District had a population of 20,39,547 people living in 3,48,984 households.
+The population comprised 10,51,446 males and 9,88,101 females, with an average population density of 147 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban